boschresearch/blech-doc/website/content/en/docs/user-manual/declarations.md

 The declaration creates a local variable inside the enclosing activity.
 It serves as a copy-in buffer.
 When the activity starts a reaction the value of `PIN_7` is copied into `isButtonPressed`.
-Within the Blech program we can only access the buffer `isButtonPressed` and thereby have the guarantee that the value does not change during one reaction.
+Within the Blech program we can only access the buffer `isButtonPressed` and thereby have the guarantee that the value does not change during the reaction.
 This corresponds to the semantics of activity input parameters.

 An activity that declares an immutable external variable does not become a singleton.